 | Mega/Celeb KOL | 1M+ Followers | 100.000K+ (Usually negotiated separately) |

-The brief needs to clearly specify: main message (key message), unique selling points (USP) to emphasize, desired video/image style, mandatory keywords, and most importantly, the FORBIDDEN things not to mention.
+The Brief needs to clearly specify: main message (key message), unique selling points (USP) to emphasize, desired video/image style, mandatory keywords, and most importantly, FORBIDDEN things not to mention.

-Contracts are vital when working with KOLs/KOCs.
+The contract is a vital element when working with KOLs/KOCs.
 Many small businesses skip this step or use sketchy templates downloaded from the internet.
 This leads to very high legal risks when disputes arise.

-When a KOL no-shows, the business has no solid legal basis to reclaim the deposit.
-Requesting compensation for campaign delays also becomes extremely difficult.
-Don't skimp on hiring a lawyer or using agency services for a tight contract.
+When a KOL no-shows, the business has no solid legal basis to demand back the deposit.
+Claiming compensation for campaign delays also becomes extremely difficult.
+Don't skimp on hiring a lawyer or using Agency services for a tight contract.

 The contract needs to clearly specify the responsibilities of both parties.
 Penalty clauses for deadline delays, unilateral cancellations, or content not meeting requirements must be detailed with specific cash penalty amounts.